 Yachts are becoming more capable and owners are seeking more adventure

-As today’s superyachts owners and their charterers prefer to cruise further afield than the regular runs to chase elusive experiences and pursue remote and exotic adventures, they inevitably, also cruise through dangerous waters and precarious circumstances at times.
+As today’s super yachts owners and their charterers prefer to cruise further afield than the regular runs to chase elusive experiences and pursue remote and exotic adventures, they inevitably, also cruise through dangerous waters and precarious circumstances at times.

 Risks to the yacht, crew, owners, their families and guests include marine piracy, theft and burglary, personal attacks and abduction.

 While at sea, marine piracy, though on the decline, is still quite a potent threat that cannot be, and should not be ignored.
-A look at the risk map from MAST highlights enough hotspots across the world which are high-risk areas maritime crime and piracy.
+A look at the risk map from MAST highlights enough hotspots across the world which are high-risk areas of maritime crime and piracy.

 Armoring a yacht is a difficult and expensive affair keeping in mind the design of the yacht, the space available and the level of sea protection required.
 Different areas can be secured differently.
 Protection can be designed with various levels of threats.
 While panic rooms can be secured with the highest level of protection, access points and windows might need a different level of protection.

-The demand and use of panic rooms have grown in the past couple of years.
+The demand and use of panic room has grown in the past couple of years.
 Also, known as a safe room or Citadel, it serves as the last resort to escape from pirates on a yacht.
 In an unfortunate turn of events, if the pirates do board the yacht despite all evasive action, the occupants and the crew can be locked down in the panic room.
 Panic rooms are ideally made in a watertight, lockable section of the yacht (not the bridge).
 They should be resistant to firearms and fitted with separate ventilation systems and communication channels to communicate with the outside world.
 They should have controls to switch off the main and auxiliary engines and should be stocked with extra supplies of food, water, and first aid.